sandyverbruggen123/Data-Visualisation/Assignment 3/README.md

 # Assignment 3

 ## Process
 I wanted to show something like a race track.
 I searched for a data visualisation that looks most like this.
 And I found an Sankey diagram.
 First I drew all nodes and links and this result was a nice symmetric visualisation.
 But all the tracks were in the same color so you couldn't see the right combinations.
 So I give for every diferent category of the kart every track another color.
+This was the result made in html.

+After this I edited the visualisation in Illustrator.
+I rotated it because otherwise the text in the nodes wasn't readable.

 ## Goal
 I wanted to show the different combinations of the fastest karts from Mario in Mario Kart 8 Deluxe.
 In other Mario Kart games you have to choose just your kart but in Mario Kart 8 Deluxe you have to choose a kart, tires and a glider.
 So if you want the fastest car in the game, you have to follow one of the "race tracks" on the poster in one color.